Page 72

 1. I become the child who hung-out with everyone's grandparents and sat in listening to all the intellectual conversation that my parents and there friends had.
 It should tell you something of the crowd that these were all people with PhD's or life experiences, who were a mixture of professors, writers, activists, politicians and most of all people who has lived.
 Yet, all of them were what you'd call common folk.
 Talk about a full table!
 My mother had the hardest time trying to teach me the rules of hospitality back then.
 It took somewhere between my 6th to 10th birthday for her to simply get me to understand that you ought to let a person come in and have a seat, offer a glass of water at least (think very hot, humid summers) before you bombarded someone with a million silly (by adult standards, of course) questions.

-that still live right next to my dedicated reading chair, in my reading corner.
+The page 72 of the said textbook from ninth grade, that still live right next to my dedicated reading chair, in my reading corner. |

 2. It made me not the most ideal student for the current educational system of India.
 And as a direct result of it, I had a not too kind relation with a particular Punjabi teacher of mine back in the day.
 Amusing as it is now, especially considering I'm a writer and most of my poetry has always been in Gurmukhi, we had a few very hard years.
 Not that she was a bad teacher, just that we weren't a good fit.
 She refused to acknowledge that any other learning pattern than the one she taught was good and, I refused to budge from my learning pattern for it worked the best for me.